Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

                    :                       └───────────┘  :
                    :......................................:

-         Figure 1: Abstract Authorization Flow - Asymmetrical Case
+    Figure 1: Use case of the authorization flow - Asymmetrical case

-Figure 2 shows a use case describing the components necessary to enable the identity authentication process in a symmetrical way that can operate in different digital ecosystems.
-A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/2_Symmetric-depiction.svg).
-The new scenario depicts two different ecosystems, one for the resource owner and the other for the service provider.
-This means there MUST be two different identity providers interacting with each other to ensure the authentication process.
-Review the links.
+Figure 2 depicts the use case with the components needed to enable the identity authentication process in a symmetric manner capable of operating in different digital ecosystems.
+A SVG image is available [here](https://raw.githubusercontent.com/Luigi-Sbriz/identity/main/images/2_Symmetric-depiction.svg).
+The new scenario depicts two different ecosystems, one for the resource owner (client accessing the resource) and the other for the service provider (server managing the resource).
+This means that any entity involved in the authentication process will have its own identity provider, and they will interact with each other to ensure the completion of the symmetric authentication process.

                       ┌───────────┐        ┌───────────┐
                       │Identity   │        │Identity   │